Search for?

 Work on dredging the tunnel trench began in 2021 and was completed in 2024.

-A portal building is being constructed around the descent into the tunnel on the Danish and German sides.
+Portal buildings are constructed around the descent into the tunnel on the Danish and German sides.
 The portal facilities will connect the tunnel railway and motorway with the upgraded and partly newly built roads and railways in the hinterland.
 The portal will contain a light grid in the tunnel roof to ensure a smooth transition between the natural light and the light in the tunnel.

 The first element will be immersed in 2025.